ggcrunchy/corona-docs/markdown/api/library/system/getInfo.markdown

 `"gpuSupportsHighPrecisionFragmentShaders"` returns a boolean indicating whether `HIGHP` is supported in fragment shaders on this device.

+### maxVertexTextureUnits

+`"maxVertexTextureUnits"` returns how many texture samplers (0, 1, or 2) you may use in vertex shaders on this device.

 ### GL_VENDOR

 `"GL_VENDOR"` returns the company responsible for the GL implementation on this device.
 See [here](http://www.khronos.org/opengles/sdk/docs/man/xhtml/glGetString.xml) for details.